Vyral/krissy-mireles/_posts/2019-08-11-navigating-the-contingency-contract.md

 {% include youtube.html %}

-So you want to make a move, you have to put your home on the market, but you need the proceeds from that home sale to put toward your next home purchase.&nbsp;
+You're ready to put your home on the market and make a move, but you need the proceeds from your sale to go toward your next home purchase.&nbsp;

 If you don’t want to do a double-move or you don’t have the time or resources to move into a temporary rental, **you need to know how to navigate the contingency contract.&nbsp;**